hollyyfc/project-1-r_mageddon/README.md

 Many things have changed in the first 20 years of the 21st century.
-There are life science breakthroughs, political conflicts, feminist movements, etc. Therefore, we want to see if people’s reaction to Super Bowl commercials reflect the changes in their lifestyles and thoughts over the years.
+There are life science breakthroughs, political conflicts, feminist movements, etc. Therefore, we want to see if people’s reactions to Super Bowl commercials reflect the changes in their lifestyles and thoughts over the years.
 The changes in the ads themselves may also tell how companies are reacting to audience preferences.

-We want to explore the trends in how the ads change over the years in terms of content, audience preferences, and engagement.
-To analyze the change in content we use the logical variables `funny`,`danger`,`use_sex`,`patriotic`, `show_product_quickly`, `celebrity`, and `animals`.
-To explore audience preference and engagement,`like_count`, `comment_count`, and `view_count` are used to calculate ratio of like/engagement over total views.
+We want to explore the trends in how the ads change over the years in terms of content and audience preferences.
+To analyze the change in the content we use the logical variables `funny`,`danger`,`use_sex`,`patriotic`, `show_product_quickly`, `celebrity`, and `animals`.
+To explore audience preference and engagement,`like_count` and `view_count` are used to calculate the ratio of like over total views.

 ### Approach

-For the first plot, we used a stacked area chart to see how the attribute makeup of ads has changed over time.
-This is achieved by first counting the total number of `TRUE`-valued Boolean variable in each year and then determining of the total `TRUE` values how many come from each attribute.
-These are then grouped by year and plotted as a stacked area chart.
+For the first plot, we used a stacked area chart to see the percentage makeup of video attributes from 2000 to 2020.
+In order to compute the percentage, we first count the total number of `TRUE` values for each attribute in a year and then divide it over the total number of `TRUE` values in that year.
+The percentage adds up to one as we are not dividing over the total number of rows.
+The percentages we get using the above method are then grouped by year and plotted as a stacked area chart.
 We preferred this visualization over the stacked bar chart since the stacked area chart makes it easier to identify the change, if any, in the trend of content proportions over the years.

-For the second plot, we used a line graphs faceted by `attribute`, a variable that is created using all logical variables in the data set.
+For the second plot, we used line graphs faceted by `attribute`, a variable that is created using all logical variables in the data set.
-The faceted line graph is suitable for time-dependent changes by each categorical variable.
-Because the logical variables are either true or false, 2 different lines in each sub-plot clearly show how the trends (audience preference in this case) differ if an ad contains an attribute or not.
+The faceted line graph is suitable for time-dependent changes by each `attribute`.
+We would like to see whether containing a certain `attribute` impacts audience preference for an ad in each year.
+In each year, all ads are divided into 2 groups: having a certain `attribute` or not.
+In each group, The sum of the ratio of “likes” over “views” is divided over the total number of ads in that group to achieve the average ratio of “likes” over “views”.
+Therefore, the 2 lines in each sub-plot clearly show how the trend of audience preference differs if an ad contains an attribute or not over the years.

 ### Analysis